siddharthaxroy/test/content/articles/index.md

 ------

+1. α Did a nocebo effect contribute to the rise in special education enrollment following the Flint, Michigan water crisis? *Clinical Psychology in Europe*.
+[10.32872/cpe.9577↗](https://doi.org/10.23668/psycharchives.12568)

+1. β Rapid pitting of copper tube from deposits of cathodic manganese in hot water systems: Mechanism and effects of water chemistry. *Corrosion*.
+[10.5006/4250↗](https://doi.org/10.5006/4250)

 1. α Addressing the Preprint Dilemma. *International Journal of Hygiene and Environmental Health*.
 [10.1016/j.ijheh.2021.113896↗](https://doi.org/10.1016/j.ijheh.2021.113896)

 1. α Are there excess fetal deaths attributable to waterborne lead exposure during the Flint Water Crisis?
 Evidence from Bio-kinetic Model Predictions and Vital Records. *Journal of Exposure Science and Environmental Epidemiology*.
 [10.1038/s41370-021-00363-z↗](https://doi.org/10.1038/s41370-021-00363-z)